System Backup vs Disk Backup: Which One should You Use?

-System Backup is a type of backup aiming at imaging system partitions and other system related partitions (such as system reserved partition and boot partition), including system files, boot files and data on these partitions.
+System Backup is a type of backup aiming at imaging system partitions and other system-related partitions (such as system reserved partition and boot partition), including system files, boot files and data on these partitions.

-In the left tab page, select Backup and then select System Backup.
+1. In the left tab page, select Backup and then select System Backup.

 For more detailed guidance with screenshots, please refer to How to Do a System Backup.

-As System Backup is a one-click solution, so your system partition and system reserved partition will be selected as backup resource automatically in Step 1.
-If these partitions are not listed automatically, check whether this system drive is 4096 bytes per sector disk.
+As System Backup is a one-click solution, your system partition and system reserved partition will be selected as backup resource automatically in Step 1.
+If these partitions are not listed automatically, check whether this system drive is a 4096 bytes per sector disk.
 AOMEI Backupper doesn't support drives with 4096 bytes per sector at present.